Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Introduction

-In this article, we focus on the radially heated TCF for a Boussinesq fluid.
-Specifically, this paper aims to examine the effects of outer cylinder rotation ($\mu \neq 0$) on the linear stability threshold.
-We consider a fluid of density $\rho$, dynamic viscosity $\nu$, thermal diffusivity $\kappa$, and thermal expansion coefficient $\beta$ in a cylindrical annulus of infinite length.
+We consider a Boussinesq fluid of density $\rho$, dynamic viscosity $\nu$, thermal diffusivity $\kappa$, and thermal expansion coefficient $\beta$ in a cylindrical annulus of infinite length.
 The acceleration due to gravity ($g$) points in the negative axial direction.
 The Prandtl number ($Pr$) for this study, defined as the ratio of momentum diffusivity and thermal diffusivity, is fixed at unity unless stated otherwise.
-A schematic of the setup is depicted in Fig. \ref{fig:setup}(left).
-The inner cylinder with radius $R_{i}$ spinning with angular velocity $\Omega_{i}$ is maintained at a temperature $T_{i}$, whereas the outer cylinder with radius $R_{o}$ is spinning with angular velocity $\Omega_{o}$ and is maintained at temperature $T_{o}$.
-To isolate the effect of outer cylinder rotation, we neglect the centrifugal buoyancy term, corresponding to the limit of vanishing Froude number defined by $Fr = \nu/\sqrt{gd^{3}}$, where $d = R_{o} - R_{i}$ is the gap width, see \citet{yoshikawa2013instability}.
-Thus, we arrive at a system similar to \citet{ali1990stability}, but with a general basic azimuthal velocity profile that incorporates the effect of outer--cylinder rotation.
+A schematic of the setup is depicted in Fig. \ref{fig:setup}\aghoredit{(a)}.
+The inner cylinder of radius $R_{i}$ spinning with an angular velocity $\Omega_{i}$ is maintained at a temperature $T_{i}$, whereas the outer cylinder of radius $R_{o}$ spinning with an angular velocity $\Omega_{o}$ is maintained at a temperature $T_{o}$. \aghoredit{The centrifugal buoyancy term starts becoming important beyond inner Reynolds numbers $Re_i > 5 \times 10^{5}$, see \citet{lopez2013boussinesq}.
+However, the critical Reynolds numbers (connected to critical Taylor numbers via Eqn. \ref{eq:Ta_Re_relation}) are far lower than this bound.
+We therefore do not consider the centrifugal buoyancy term in this study.
+Neglecting the centrifugal buoyancy term is equivalent to working in the limit of vanishing Froude number, when the Froude number is defined as $Fr = \nu/\sqrt{gd^{3}}$ where $d = R_{o} - R_{i}$ is the gap width \cite{yoshikawa2013instability}.
+Furthermore, this also allows us to isolate the effect of outer cylinder rotation.} We thus arrive at a system similar to \citet{ali1990stability}, but with a general basic azimuthal velocity profile (corresponding to CCF) that incorporates the effect of outer--cylinder rotation.

+A note on terminology used in this article follows.
+We consider $\mu \in [-1, 1]$ ranging from the pure counter--rotation case ($\mu = -1$) to the pure co--rotation ($\mu = 1$) for radius ratios $\eta=0.6$ (wide--gap case) and $\eta=0.9$ (thin--gap case).
+For the rest of this article, we refer to $\mu < 0$ ($\mu > 0$) collectively as the `counter--rotation regime' (`co--rotation regime') and reserve the term `pure counter--rotation case' (`pure co--rotation case') for $\mu = -1$ ($\mu = 1$).
+In the co--rotation regime, we use the $q$-parameter \cite{ji2006hydrodynamic,nordsiek2015azimuthal} to demarcate regimes in the $(\Omega_i,\Omega_o)$ phase plane.
+The $q$-parameter relates the rotation rate ratio to the radius ratio as